 Results of the FE model with the priority repairs applied show an improvement (reduction) in the nominal stress levels.
-However, the overall rigidity of the reinforced section, which causes a distortion of the un-reinforced section, imposes stress increase on the portions of the panels that are not reinforced.
-This could have been avoided by covering the entire panel, or covering the entire width of a panel with sandwich plates.
+However, the overall rigidity of the reinforced section increased, which causes a distortion of the un-reinforced section and imposes a stress increase on the portions of the panels that are not reinforced.
+This could be avoided by covering the entire panel, or covering the entire width of a panel with sandwich plates.
 Figure 6 compares the results of the FE model for the panels on the Northwest girder for the deteriorated model and the one with priority repairs.

 In addition to the bascule girders, the flexural and shear stress levels in the floor beams are considerable under different loading cases.
 The floor beams were supposed to be replaced in the Fall of 2010 but the repair activities have been postponed for at least one year, which raises concerns about the condition and on-going reliable performance of these elements.